codes-org/codes/doc/example/fluid-flow-wan-hybrid-workflow.md

 `SWITCH_RATE_EVAL`, so released capacity is redistributed and all affected rates are re-advertised upstream.

+Both `model-net-fluid-flow-wan-random-traffic` and
+`model-net-fluid-flow-wan-trace-traffic` use this same egress path.
+Only the source workload differs.

 The selectable hybrid component controls only switch egress volume:

 ```yaml